RayLubinsky/junk/markdown/lib/doc/Markdown.md

 ### Lists

+  **_NOTE_: The Markdown plugin and GitHub seem to handle the formatting of lists very differently.
+It might take some effort to make any given list show up properly in both settings.**

-  Precede lines with "\*", "\-" and/or "\+" to show them in a list:
+  Precede lines with "\*", "\-", "\+" and/or numbers to show them in a list:

-  + Item 1

-  - Item 2

-  * Item 3

-  * Item 4

-  * Item 5

-  Precede lines with numbers for a numbered list:

 1. Item 1
+* Item 1-1

-  2. Item 2
+* Item 1-2
 3. Item 3
+- Item 4-1

-  4. Item 4
+- Item 4-2
 5. Item 5
++ Item 6-1
++ Item 6-2
+7. Item 7

+  Note that numbered items are re-numbered for you, and that they're treated differently in terms of line separation before and after each.

   **Nested lists**: